0xdeafcafe/MccModSwapper/README.md

 ![le app](Assets/ApplicationImage.png)

+## Download?

+Just head over to the [releases](https://github.com/0xdeafcafe/MccModSwapper/releases) section and grab the latest release.

 ## Usage

 1. Copy all of the files and folders in the `haloreach` folder in your MCC install directory somewhere else.
 One folder with just clean files, and one where you'll keep your modified content.